Validate and execute

 __validate__ ensures that the sequencer may only include transactions that were approved by the account owner.

 The arbitrary logic allowed in the

 __validate__ function gives the account’s designer the ability to determine what it means for a transaction to be valid.
 This gives rise to the usage of different signature schemes

 __validate__ function fails, no fee will be taken from the account in question.

 __validate__ function.
 The purpose of these limitations is twofold:

 We want to avoid the sequencer having to do a lot of work only to discover that the validation failed and the sequencer is then not eligible to charge a fee (if this was possible, the sequencer would be completely exposed to DOS attacks).
 Validation, while now abstract and in control of the account owner rather than the protocol, should still be a simple operation.
-This is why in the future, Starknet will place max steps limitation upon the
+This is why a maximum steps limitation on the

 Even if the validation is simple, we could still face the following attack: